Smith Cho

 Smith Cho is an American actress and realtor of Korean descent.
 She has appeared in movies, on television and in commercials.

 Career

 Acting

-Cho has appeared in such movies as Bad Boys II, Norbit, Fired Up, and Blades of Glory, and had a lead role in Ping Pong Playa.
+Cho has appeared in such movies as Bad Boys II, Norbit, Fired Up, Blades of Glory, The Circle (2017), and Ping Pong Playa, where she had a leading role.
 She has had numerous roles on television, including a starring role in Emily's Reasons Why Not, and has appeared in over 25 commercials.
 Cho also played Zoe Chae in the 2008 NBC series Knight Rider.

 In 2009 Cho appeared on Ugly Betty as an editor who shares Betty's office.
 In September 2009, Cho was cast as series regular Leslie in the NBC situation comedy 100 Questions.
 In 2012, Cho appeared in a recurring role in the hour-long ABC drama Jane by Design.

 Cho appeared in NBC's 2011 pilot Lovelives.

 Other work

 Cho works as a real estate agent in the Los Angeles area.

 In 2021 she opened a liquor store in Brentwood, Los Angeles.